JeremiePat/TimerJS/README.md

 timer.play();  // Start playing the timer or change speed timer.pause(); // Pause the timer (short cut to ``timer.speed = 0;``)
 timer.stop();  // Stop the timer
+timer.freeze();// Return a position against an arbitrary time

 // Properties (configuration)
 timer.duration; // Get/Set the duration while the timer will play